 A social security disability lawyer is responsible for helping you gather the necessary medical records that are used as proof of disability.
 Any technical terms that are confusing will be explained to you in detail by your lawyer, and you can consult a legal professional for help with a denial notice if your initial application for benefits has been denied.
 The goal of an SSD lawyer is to help you get the benefits that you need to pay for your basic necessities after your disability has left you unable to work.

 Individuals who support a spouse, children, or even grandchildren may be eligible to receive social security benefits that are sufficient to pay for the needs of these dependents.
 If you have any immediate family members who depend on you for financial support, you should let your SSD lawyer know so that they can make sure this information is included in your application.

-A failure to mention dependents could lead to approval for far less than you need to support your family, but the Social Security Administration and Pennsylvania Disability Determination Services will take these dependents into consideration if they are told about family members during the application process.
-Consult a legal professional to help you get the benefits you need to maintain quality of life for you and your family.
+A failure to mention dependents could lead to an approval for benefits that are far less than what you need to support your family.
+The Social Security Administration and Pennsylvania Disability Determination Services Office will only take these dependents into consideration if they have been informed about them during the application process.
+This is why it is so important that you provide information that accurately reflects your situation.